https://www.youtube.com/watch?v=e2p8UoGSmKI

 Pedram Agand

 I am a Ph.D.
 Candidate at Simon Fraser University, majoring in Computer Science.
 My mission is to apply a rigorous theoretical foundation to solve everyday world problems by leveraging my programming skills.
 As a computer science student and someone who is extremely passionate about cutting-edge technologies, I have participated in various projects that have helped me develop a fluent knowledge of several programming languages, including Python, C++, and MATLAB.
-During my involvement with UpAsPro startup, I gained exposure to web development languages such as Flask, HTML, and CMS by designing an E-commerce website for educational purposes.
-In my coursework at SFU, my focus has primarily been on machine learning and AI to complement my background in electrical/control engineering.
+During my involvement with blogging UpAsPro, I gained exposure to latest AI and technologies.
+Then in my YouTube channel AIFunFactsforAll, my focus has primarily been on teaching latest advancement in AI, and computer science to not technical people.
+This help me to further develop my knowledge in machine learning and AI to complement my background in electrical/control engineering.
 Furthermore, I have honed my soft skills, such as teamwork, efficient communication, and working under pressure, by actively participating in team projects and volunteering to meet project requirements and deadlines.

 Research Interest: